 For 2020, I chose awareness.

-Last year held more change than I expected — new job, another new job, bought a house (click here to read more about my 2019 wrap up).
-Through those changes and through podcasts and other resources, I found myself wanting to slow down.
+Last year held more change than I expected — new job, another new job, bought a house (read more about my 2019 wrap up here).
+Through those changes and podcasts and other resources, I found myself wanting to slow down.
 I wanted to find mindful ways to improve my health (physical and mental), my living space, my job.
 I have been learning, through trial and error, that big steps forward often aren’t sustainable.
-Sure, it might work for a few days or weeks, but I inevitably collapsed back into injury or old ways of doing things.
+Sure, it might work for a few days or weeks, but I inevitably collapse back into injury or old ways of doing things.

 How could I continue to cultivate the habits I kept starting and never sticking with?